mwweinberg/mwweinberg.github.io/about/index.md

 If you are curious, you too can have email address on your own domain thanks to [this fantastic and detailed guide](https://konklone.com/post/take-control-of-your-email-address) from [Eric Mill](https://konklone.com/).

 This site is running on Jekyll and hosted on Github.
 It used to run on tumblr.
 Maybe someday it will again, although it is looking increasingly unlikely.

+The header image on the home page is a lithograph of [Billy Sunday by George Wesley Bellows](https://www.si.edu/object/billy-sunday:npg_NPG.74.69) from the Smithsonian's open access collection.